diegowifi/open-source-fundamentals/chapter_2/README.md

 ### ¿What is open source software?

-Open source software is software whose source code is available for modification or enhancement by **anyone**.
+Simple, open source software is software whose source code is available for modification or enhancement by **anyone**.

 "*Source code*" is the beautiful code we write that most computer users don't ever see, I know, it´s sad but it´s true.
 This code is also what programmers can manipulate to change how a piece of software or application works.
 Programmers who have access to a computer program's source code can improve that program by adding features or fixing parts that don't always work correctly.